harshita2201301024/obsidian/data/Daily Notes/2024/October/12-October-2024-Saturday.md

 - [ ] Purchase 10 more email ids
 - [ ] apply for leave after coming from india
 - [ ] Complete Chapter 20,22 of vue book
-- [ ] read corporate body story  and plan what to do on what day?
 - [ ] godaddy money follow up
 - [ ] shilpa office bank account open
 - [ ] book passport appointment again